"Everyone’s the lead in their own story, Administrator. Some roles are bigger, some smaller, but none are more

 - Lampshaded on a recent episode of The Simpsons; when Bart loses his girlfriend to a rich Ace, he fails to win her back at the end of the episode.
 When Bart protests that the protagonist of the story is supposed to get the girl, her new boyfriend counters that in this case, he is the protagonist.

 - Elise in Dan Vs..
-She's a highly skilled spy who is almost always caught up in her own assignments, and it just so happens that those often cross pass with Dan when he's on whatever his newest tirade is.
+She's a highly skilled spy who is almost always caught up in her own assignments, and it just so happens that those often cross paths with Dan when he's on whatever his newest tirade is.

 - Zapp Brannigan on Futurama has many off-screen adventures that are referred to briefly, mostly in the form of hilarously one-sided military campaigns that are nonetheless treated as heroic (such as defeating the pacifists of the Ghandi Nebula).